 As climate change leads to changing storms and rising sea levels, coastal management is an increasingly salient issue.
 With half of the world’s population living in a coastal zone, it is vital that engineers, scientists, coastal managers, government and communities work together to find bold solutions to a changing coastline.

 ICE’s ninth Coastal Management conference will look at how new approaches to coastal engineering can integrate with local planning and ‘place-shaping’ to encourage bold and visionary adaptation to coastal change.
 France has a long, varied coastline that is integral to its economy and identity but which is also exposed to a range of flood and erosion risks that have demanded difficult decisions and bold responses.

 - The multiple benefits of coastal engineering: the great examples of engineering responses to coastal change being packaged with environmental improvement, sense of place and community, and economic growth

-ICE Coastal Management 2019 will offer a flexible two-day programme of presentations, debates, site visits and panel discussions developed by an international organising committee of government and industry specialists.
+ICE Coastal Management 2019 will offer a flexible three-day programme of presentations, debates, site visits and panel discussions developed by an international steering committee of government and industry specialists.

-Hosted at a modern conference space that will maximise your ability to share and learn, it will provide business benefits to suppliers wishing to engage with potential clients, and a space to think, talk and observe first hand cross-cutting coastal issues.
+Hosted at a modern conference space that will maximise your ability to share and learn, the conference will provide business benefits to suppliers wishing to engage with potential clients, and a space to think, talk and observe first hand cross-cutting coastal issues.

 The conference will take place at La Rochelle, an area at the forefront of coastal management.
 La Rochelle was itself in the ‘eye’ of Storm Xynthia in 2010, which led to one of the largest property demolition projects of its kind in Europe.
 Sensitive natural areas in the Bay of Aiguillon and beyond are combined with an international tourist interest demanding high quality infrastructure as well as close and easy coastal access.